ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 Aside from mypy and PyRight, there are other tools worth mentioning:

-- **PyCharm and Other IDEs:** PyCharm has its own built-in type checker that uses the same type hint information to warn about issues.
+- **PyCharm and Other IDEs:** PyCharm has its own built-in type checker that uses the same type annotation information to warn about issues.
   It's not as configurable as mypy/PyRight, but it often catches many of the same things in real-time.
 - **Pylint and Flake8:** These are linters that primarily focus on code style issues, but they have basic type checking rules or plugins (e.g., Pylint can catch some obvious type errors, though it's not as comprehensive as a dedicated type checker).